 Top 5 Podcasts to Listen to

-Although the morning commute from your bed to your office is much shorter than what you’re used to, I’m sure you still have time to fit in a morning podcast while you eat breakfast.
-Check out these five podcasts to help you think about what you can do to improve your leadership and management skills.
+Although the morning commute from your bed to your office is much shorter than what you're used to, I'm sure you still have time to fit in a morning podcast while you eat breakfast.
+Check out these five podcasts to help you think about how to improve your leadership and management skills.

 1. Master of Scale